Fire Dance NC – Chief Brandy Winn

 Crew rooms are available by reservation (limited beds available).

-There is also crew camping available on the grounds.
+There is also crew camping available indoors and on the grounds.

 Dancers will sleep in the Dance Arbor (bring what you need for personal comfort).
 You will need a tent if dancing.